craftablescience/MareTF/README.md

                                                [nargs=0..1] [default: "7.4"]
   -f, --format                                 Output format. [nargs=0..1]
                                                [default: "DEFAULT"]
+  -q, --quality                                The quality of DXTn/BCn format compression,
+                                               between 0.0 and 1.0.
+Higher quality will take significantly longer to create the texture.
+                                               Ignored if output format is uncompressed.
+                                               [nargs=0..1] [default: 0.105]
   -r, --filter                                 The resize filter used to generate mipmaps and
                                                when resizing the base texture to match a power of 2 (if necessary). [nargs=0..1]